Quantum imaginary time evolution and UD-MIS problem: Some remarks and extra results of Section

 The complete domain $\mathcal{D}_A$ for the 6-qubit instance of Fig. \ref{UD-MIS-graphs}a is:

-The first line of Eq. \eqref{eq:D_A-6q} are domains which are associated with each single $Z_i$ terms of Hamiltonian \eqref{eq:UD-MIS_Hamiltonian} and the rest of lines are the ones associated with interaction terms $Z_iZ_{i'}$.
+The first line of Eq. \eqref{eq:D_A-6q} shows domains which are associated with each single $Z_i$ term of the Hamiltonian \eqref{eq:UD-MIS_Hamiltonian} and the rest of the lines show domains which are associated with interaction terms $Z_iZ_{i'}$.
 It should be understood that each domain represents a complete Pauli basis for the qubits involved.
 The chosen $\mathcal{D}_B$ for the 6-qubit instance of Fig. \ref{UD-MIS-graphs}a is:

-We say the dimension of $\mathcal{D}_B$ is bigger than the dimension of $\mathcal{D}_A$ since the first one contains bigger qubit supports associated with interaction terms.
+We say the size of $\mathcal{D}_B$ is bigger than the size of $\mathcal{D}_A$ since the first one contains bigger qubit supports for interaction terms.
 This implies measuring more expectation values per Trotter sub-step.